-Astronomy 244/444: Advanced Astrophysics Laboratory Prof. Kelly Douglass Spring 2024 Astronomy 244/444 is the astronomy-only version of our Advanced Laboratory, in which challenging observing projects and analyses are carried out using the 24-inch Cassegrain telescope and its research-grade instrument suite at the C.E.K.
+Astronomy 244/444 is the astronomy-only version of our Advanced Laboratory, in which challenging observing projects and analyses are carried out using the 24-inch Cassegrain telescope and its research-grade instrument suite at the C.E.K.
 Mees Observatory.
-The semester will be front-loaded with a modest number of introductory lectures on instruments, observations, and image processing.
+The semester is front-loaded with ten introductory lectures on instruments, observations, and image processing.
 Afterwards, most of the effort will go into planning and executing observations, analyzing the data, and writing papers about the results.

 Prerequisites ASTR 111 or ASTR 142; MATH 281, PHYS 227, and PHYS 218 completed or concurrently enrolled, and permission of the instructor.

-Instructor Prof. Kelly Douglass Email kellyadouglass@rochester.eduPhone number 5-5549Office B&L 425Office hours By appointment in advance Website The course website can be found at http://www.pas.rochester.edu/~kdouglass/Classes/Astr244/; this is the main reference for the course.
-Complete lecture presentations and observing project descriptions, as well as other helpful resources, can be found here.
-Blackboard Grades for all reports will be posted on Blackboard throughout the semester.
-Textbooks There is no required textbook for this class.
+Instructor Prof. Kelly Douglass

+Email kellyadouglass@rochester.eduPhone number 5-5549Office B&L 425Office hours By appointment in advance